How to Use Help Desk Priority Levels to Prioritize Support Tickets

 Whatever the case, not escalating requests in due time can negatively affect your SLAs and prevent tickets from being resolved according to their level of urgency.

-To avoid this, you can automate escalation rules on InvGate Service Desk.
+To avoid this, you can automate escalation rules on InvGate Service Management.
 This way, you (as a manager) don’t need to observe your ticket queue in real time since the system takes care of any abnormalities.
 For example, you could automate escalations for critical tickets that haven’t been addressed within the SLAs or for tickets that contain “emergency” or “urgent.”

 6 best practices to establish service desk priority levels